jayeshsrivastavatg/myDSA-ROADMAP/README.md

 # myDSA-ROADMAP
-It contains complete to what questions i solved and what blogs and tutorials I used to prepare DSA
+It contains complete detail about my preperation .
+What questions i solved and what blogs and tutorials I used to prepare DSA